-Statute regulates the practice of architecture.
-This mandates licensure for provision of those services.
-Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.
+Statute regulates the practice of genetic counseling.
+This mandates licensure for provision of these services.
+The proposed revised rules supply clarifications to current rules.
+These additions will make compliance easier for applicants and licensees.

 C. What is the desired outcome?